There's Never Been

 Van Pontius naar Pilatus ['from Pontius to Pilate']

-both mean: sent on pointless errands
+both mean: sent on pointless errands, 'from pillar to post'

 |Ik zuig 't niet uit m'n duim 2 3 ['I'm not sucking it from my thumb'] - 'I'm not making it up' (it's true, I'm telling you what I heard, what I've seen)|